-The Company's mission is to develop treatments that restore cognitive function.
-Its priorities are advancing its ongoing CY6463 clinical programs and next generation compound, CY3018.
+The Company's mission is to develop treatments for mitochondrial diseases, including MELAS.
+Its priority is advancing its ongoing CY6463 clinical program for MELAS.

 CNS assets.
-CY6463 is an orally administered CNS-penetrant sGC stimulator that is being developed as a symptomatic and potentially disease modifying therapy for serious CNS diseases.
-NO-sGC-cGMP is a fundamental signaling network that is widely used in the nervous system.
+CY6463 is an orally administered CNS-penetrant sGC stimulator that is being developed as a symptomatic and potentially disease modifying therapy for MELAS and potentially other primary mitochondrial disease.
+NO-sGC-cGMP is a fundamental signaling network, that is widely used in the nervous system.
 CY6463 enhances the brain's natural ability to produce cGMP, an important second messenger in the CNS, by stimulating sGC, a key node in the NO-sGC-cGMP pathway.
-This pathway is critical to basic CNS functions and deficient NO-sGC-cGMP signaling is believed to play an important role in the pathogenesis of many neurodegenerative diseases.
+This pathway is critical to basic CNS functions and deficient NO-sGC-cGMP signaling is believed to play an important role in the pathogenesis of many CNS diseases.
 Agents that stimulate sGC to produce cGMP may compensate for deficient NO signaling.

 On January 13, 2020, we announced positive results from our Phase 1 first-in-human study that provided the foundation for continued development of CY6463.
 The results from this study indicate that CY6463 was well tolerated.
-Pharmacokinetic ("PK") data, obtained from both blood and cerebral spinal fluid ("CSF"), support once-daily dosing, with or without food, and demonstrated CY6463 penetration of the blood-brain-barrier with CSF concentrations expected to be pharmacologically active.
+Pharmacokinetic data, obtained from both blood and cerebral spinal fluid ("CSF"), support once-daily dosing, with or without food, and demonstrated CY6463 penetration of the blood-brain-barrier with CSF concentrations expected to be pharmacologically active.